hos6236/hos6236.github.io/_posts/2017-08-26-Rtutorial.md

 ## Introduction to R (by Marcio Resende)

-Files for the hands-on R tutorial can bse accessed in this [link](https://github.com/lfelipe-ferrao/lfelipe-ferrao.github.io/blob/master/classes/Hands-on.zip)
+Files for the hands-on R tutorial can be accessed in this [link](https://github.com/lfelipe-ferrao/lfelipe-ferrao.github.io/blob/master/classes/Hands-on.zip)

 ### As a calculator